didier-lechenne/dev-obsidian-mediashortcode/README.md

 ## Styling

-You can apply CSS styling by targeting the `.image-captions-figure` and `.image-captions-caption` classes.
+You can apply CSS styling by targeting the `.mediashortcode-figure` and `.mediashortcode-caption` classes.

 ## Limitations